8-day Scotland travel tour: Highlands, Skye & Outer Hebrides

 If walking is an issue, alternative arrangements can be made during the scheduled longer walks, so please let GeoCultura know in advance.

-Transport will be by small comfortable coach, passenger boat and first-class rail.
+Transport will be by small comfortable coach, passenger boat and rail travel.

 Rain is always possible, so you should bring light waterproof clothing, insect repellent is also recommended.